-Compensation of Executive Officers and Directors in 2020
+Compensation of Executive Officers and Directors in 2021

-With respect to the year ended December 31, 2020, the aggregate cash compensation, including benefits in kind, accrued or paid by us and our subsidiaries to our directors and executive officers (including Mr. Liu and Dr. Tonra) was \$5.2 million, and the aggregate equity compensation by us and our subsidiaries to our directors and executive officers was \$0.5 million (including stock options and restricted shares, as described in "-2017 Omnibus Incentive Plan" below).
+With respect to the year ended December 31, 2021, the aggregate cash compensation, including benefits in kind, accrued or paid by us and our subsidiaries to our directors and executive officers who served during the year ended December 31, 2021, was \$4.1 million, and the aggregate equity compensation by us and our subsidiaries to our directors and executive officers was \$0.5 million (including stock options exercised and restricted shares vested), as described in "-2017 Omnibus Incentive Plan" below).
 This amount does not include business travel, relocation, professional and business association dues and expenses reimbursed to such persons, and other benefits commonly reimbursed or paid by companies in our industry.
-For the year ended December 31, 2020, we did not separately set aside any amounts for pensions, retirement or other benefits for our directors and executive officers.
+In respect of the year ended December 31, 2021, this amount includes approximately \$23 thousand set aside or accrued to provide pension, severance, retirement or similar benefits or expenses in the form of matching employer contributions to a U.S. 401(k) retirement plan.
+Executive officers, as applicable participate in the 401 (k) retirement plan on the same basis as other full-time employees generally.